lucagiorgino/polito-wa1-car-rental/README.md

 - Route `/`: redirect to login or to protected page (if authenticated)
 - Route `/login`: page to handle the login
-- Route `/public/vehicles`: public page
+- Route `/public/vehicles`: public page (list of vehicles)
-- Route `/protected/rent`: page to choose
+- Route `/protected/rent`: interactive configuration page
-- Route `/protected/history`: this page show the user rentals (past and active)
+- Route `/protected/history`: this page shows rentals (past and active) of the logged user
-- Route `/protected/future`:  this page show the user future reservations
+- Route `/protected/future`:  this page shows future reservations of the logged user
 - Route `/protected/payment`:  in this page user can pay for the desired rental

 ## REST API server